 An Introduction to Medicare Part B Premiums

 Everyone knows (or should know) they can sign up for Medicare at age 65.
-In fact, given the uncertainties regarding health insurance over the past year or so, many are chomping at the bit to get there faster.
+In fact, given the uncertainties regarding health insurance over the past few years or so, many are chomping at the bit to get there faster.

 What is the difference between Medicare Part A and Medicare Part B?